leandrosardi/blackops/README.md

 ## 9. Monitoring

-Your can list your nodes and monitor them.
+Your can list your nodes and monitor the usage of CPU, RAM and disk space.

 ```
 ops list